GAMSAT Section 3 - How To Prepare In 2021

 Research has conclusively shown that the more you practice a particular type of test, the better you perform in those tests.
 Even when the test is supposed to be of a type that you can't "prepare" for such as a pure reasoning test.

-So you'll want to practice as many Gamsat style questions as possible.
+So you'll definitely want to practice as many Gamsat style questions as possible.

 Another good source are the Des O Neill books.
-These are no longer sold by the original company but you can still get them second hand from places like Ebay or student forums reasonably cheaply.
+These are no longer sold by the original company as it closed down but you can still get them second hand from places like Ebay or student forums reasonably cheaply.

-You can also get them in pdf format for free from pdf download sites.
+You can also get them in pdf format for free from pdf download sites if you can find them.

 The above will give you a very good base.
 No need to over complicate things.